1970 Asunción Israeli Embassy attack: Attack

-Perpetrators
+Arrests and consequences

 In subsequent investigations by the National Police, it was revealed that both attackers were of Palestinian origin and were reported to be members of the Fatah organization - an organization that had begun its armed struggle against Israel in the 1960's.
-They were identified as Miguel Adapo and Cando Kalek.
-A third suspected accomplice was sought by police.
+They were incorrectly identified by The New York Times as Miguel Adapo and Cando Kalek.
+In reality, the names were Talal al-Dimassi and Khaled Darwish Kassab.